FerRacimo/popgen-pink-salmon/README.md

 ### 2_do_PCA & 3_plot_PCA
 1. Why is it useful to explore/visualize your data before and after filtering steps?

-2. What is shown in by first few axes of the PCA projection?
+2. What is shown in the first few axes of the PCA projection?
 What does each dot represent?

 4. Describe the differences between the two PCAs (before and after filtering).
     * How are they different?